The Madeleine Gordon

 The American dream is based on building a family, having children.

 Tina Mulhollen has a testament to this in a school paper her mother saved: “we had to write about ourselves ten years into the future… and I wrote that I would have five kids.”
-As in Tina’s case, the startling reality is that about one in three women in the United States, an estimated nine million couples, experience problems with infertility.
+As in Tina’s case, the startling reality is that about an estimated 10-15% of couples in the United States experience the problem of infertility.

 If intervention is required, couples seek the help of infertility specialists involved in assisted reproductive procedures.
 In some cases, In Vitro Fertilization (IVF), the most costly and most common procedure, becomes necessary.

 In the IVF procedure, a protracted and delicate process, a woman’s eggs are surgically extracted and then fertilized in a lab with her husband’s sperm.
-One of the resultant embryos are then transferred back to her for the continuation of pregnancy.
+One of the resultant embryos is then transferred back to her for implantation and the continuation of the pregnancy.

 Katie, our first Gift of Life baby, holds Winnie, our 60th baby.